Bio

 (2023).

-State-Dependent Local Projections: Understanding Impulse Response Heterogeneity.
+State-Dependent Local Projections: Understanding Impulse Response Heterogeneity (opens in new tab).

 NBER Working Paper 30971.